rhemab/char/README.md

 # char _

-A modal text editor with Vim motions and zero configuration required.
+An opinionated modal text editor with Vim motions, pleasant defaults and zero configuration required.

 ## About